Welcome to the Border Search & Rescue Unit

 Remember that BorderSAR rely heavily on public donations to exist.
 There are many ways you can help us: donate money, arrange sponsored events, participate in the annual sponsored walk in the Autumn, etc. If you would like to know more, simply contact us - we are always happy to hear from our supporters.

 BSARU was the first established Search and Rescue organisation in the south of Scotland or the north-east of England.
-We were officially set up in 1963, and will very soon be celebrating 50 years of continual voluntary service.
-Keep and eye out for us at local events over the course of 2013, and please support our essential work in any way you can.
+We were officially set up in 1963, and last year, celebrated 50 years of continual voluntary service.
+We visited several local schools and attended events over the course of the year, receiving support for our essential work from many places.

 In early November we were involved in a Resilient Communities Exercise at Hutton and Paxton.
 Click the image on the right to see a video describing the exercise and the Resilient Communities initiative.